akruszewski/gibl/manuscript/chapter2.md

 We can notice a couple of things from the screenshot above:

 1. In the definitions area we added some code.
-We notice that we used another built-in syntax called `define` to attach a value (`123`) to a symbol (`a-number`)
+We notice that we used another built-in syntax named `define` to attach a value (`123`) to a symbol (`a-number`)
 1. In the interactions area we interacted with something that was already defined in the definitions area.
-In this case the interaction was to just display the definition's value by referring to its symbol
+In this case, the interaction was to just display the definition's value by referring to its symbol

 In this book every Racket program will start with `#lang racket`.
 This means that we will be dealing with Racket's ordinary syntax.
 There are different values this can accept, for example, we can work with a language specialized in drawing graphics, but that is out of context for this book.